 About this project

-This project my own small contribution to Black Lives Matter and in response to the murder of George Floyd—and an effort to further my own education and growth.
+This project is my own small contribution to Black Lives Matter in response to the murder of George Floyd—and an effort to further my own education and growth.
 I wanted to read Dr. King’s letter, but couldn’t find it represented well online (other than in PDF form).
 So I made this site.